b-lukaszuk/BS_wJ_eng/contents/calendar.md

 sco(s)
 ```

-It appears to be working as intended.
+It appears to work as intended.

 Time to format it a little.